-On 14 August 2015, Nineteen talented postgraduate students at The University of Western Australia were presented with travel awards to further their research at a special ceremony on campus.
+On 24 August 2016, six talented postgraduate students at The University of Western Australia were presented with travel awards to further their research at a special ceremony on the UWA campus.
 The Convocation Postgraduate Research Travel Awards (PGRTA), which enable postgraduate research students to enhance, and to gain new perspectives on, their work through travel in Australia or overseas, were established by Convocation to mark the 75th Anniversary of UWA in 1988.

-"Since Convocation has been presenting these Awards, close to $450,000 has been distributed to UWA postgraduate researchers for interstate or overseas travel," according to the Convenor of the Awards Committee, Clinical Professor Lesley Cala.
+"Since Convocation has been presenting these Awards, close to $450,000 has been distributed to UWA postgraduate researchers for interstate or overseas travel," according to the Convenor of the Awards Committee, Nee Nee Ong.

 "In 2012 alone, PGRTA winners travelled close to a combined 250,000 kilometres, visiting the USA, Fiji, Sweden, Germany, Slovakia, UK, South Aftica and within Australia."

-"We were pleased to see that for the 2014 Awards the field had increased considerably from last year, indicating growing interest from UWA's postgraduate research community.”
+"We were pleased to see that for the 2016 Awards the field had increased considerably from last year, indicating growing interest from UWA's postgraduate research community.

 SKY IS THE LIMIT FOR UWA CONVOCATION TRAVEL WINNERS

-The impact of post graduate research travel awards in opening up the future for students both internationally and nationally cannot not be underestimated, according to Adjunct Professor Warren Kerr AM.
+The impact of post graduate research travel awards in opening up the future for students both internationally and nationally cannot not be underestimated, according to the Warden of Convocation Adjunct Professor Warren Kerr AM.

-Professor Kerr, Warden of UWA Convocation, was speaking at the 2015 University of Western Australia Convocation Postgraduate Research Travel Awards ceremony recently.
+Professor Kerr, Warden of UWA Convocation, was speaking at the 2016 University of Western Australia Convocation Postgraduate Research Travel Awards ceremony.